 Inventory Management for Retail — Stochastic Demand

-For most retailers, inventory management systems take a fixed, rule-based approach to forecast and replenishment orders management.
+For most retailers, inventory management systems adopt a fixed, rule-based approach to forecasting and order replenishment.

-Considering the distribution of the demand, the objective is to build a replenishment policy that will minimize your ordering, holding and shortage costs.
+Given the demand distribution, the objective is to develop a replenishment policy that minimises your ordering, holding, and shortage costs.

-In a previous article, we have built a simulation model assuming a deterministic constant demand (Units/Day).
+In a previous article, we built a simulation model assuming a deterministic constant demand (Units/Day).

 SUMMARY